mrmrc182/forecast-weather-application/README.md

 # forecast-weather-application

 ## Description
 This application provides information about the weather in a specific location.
-A user can type a city in and see the current weather, as well as a forecast for the next fice days.
+A user can type a city in and see the current weather, as well as a forecast for the next five days.
+After a user has hit "click me", the city will be displayed as a button underneath the

+This assignment was also a challenge, especially when it came to local storage.

 ## Contributors
-I wrote the code, but worked with Sam to fix a couple of parts.
-Also received help at office hours from John and TA Michael.
+I wrote the code, but worked with classmates Sam and Jake to fix a couple of parts.
+Also received help at office hours from BCS Tutor Tyler, as well as my instructor John and TA Michael.

 ## Usage
 To use the app, open it and type a city you would like to know the weather for into the search box.
 Then hit search.
 See the screenshot below as a reference.